 Walking out today I began to think that Suser gjennom Harryland (VI A3 5.10b, 600 metres, 18 pitches, Halvor Hagen-Kyrre Ostbo, 1996) - the route I’m soloing - would make a perfect testing ground for big wall climbers before heading to do walls in the greater ranges.
-The route involves a difficult journey to get there (you have to get to Norway with all you kit, and it would have been quicker for me to get to Patagonia or Alaska).
-Once here you have a mini epic of an approach, with differing routes that have pros and cons.
-Once you leave the trail (most of which has now been destroyed by snow avalanches and rock avalanches), you’re in harms way below the walls, and have a whole gamut of exped whose (horrible screes slopes, and a steep approach under a heavy load - where you don’t want to dawdle.
+The route involves a difficult journey to get there (you have to get to Norway with all your kit, and it would have been quicker for me to get to Patagonia or Alaska).
+Once here you have a mini-epic of an approach, with different routes that have pros and cons.
+Once you leave the trail (most of which has now been destroyed by snow avalanches and rock avalanches), you’re in harms way below the walls and have a whole gamut of dangers (horrible screes slopes, and a steep approach under a heavy load - where you don’t want to dawdle.
 Then there is the wall looming above you all the while, praying on every little fear.

 I’m a little tired, and so coming down has been a good chance to rest battered hands, sore knees and aching back, as well as get all those bits I forget in the first place (watch, glasses cord, more pegs).
-I also dug out my mini parachute for throwing off my bag from pitch 10 (it’s a bit small, more like a parabeermatt, so not fancying my haul bags chances).
+I also dug out my mini parachute for throwing off my bag from pitch 10.
 Right now it feels like a good option.

 Also got to talk to the kids (in a way I didn’t want to, as I knew they would undermine my resolve, but I did, and it didn’t).

-Had quite a few email from people asking stuff about kit I’m using, and how I’m blogging, so will right that up tomorrow.
+Had quite a few emails from people asking stuff about the kit I’m using, and how I’m blogging, so will write that up tomorrow.